RTradeLtd/Temporal/README.md

 * [I2P](http://riqdsr6ijsujw4tagdufhbv7drlghe2cljy2xow3irvy7grq34fq.b32.i2p/)

 Please note that support for the I2P Interface is very experimental at the moment and does not offer HTTPS, as well as very infrequent updates.There are no stability, or even functionality guarantees for the I2P interface.

-## Goals

-* Provide an easy to use interface into distributed and decentralized storage technologies.
-* Target developers via the API, and non-developers via the web interface.
-* Educate about decentralized and distributed storage technologies
-* Introduce these new storage technologies to audiences who may have otherwise not heard of them
-* Help organizations make informed decisions about whether or not integrating distributed and decentralized storage technologies is the right choice for your business needs.

 ## How We're Different